dxc-technology/halstack-style-guide/contributing/overview.md

 ### Pull requests

-To update any of our documentation pages you will need to fork our repository and then make a contribution.
-See how you can [create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to propose changes you've made to a fork of our repository.
+To update any of our documentation pages you can follow the following procedures:

+* **Standard**: fork our repository and then make a contribution.
+See how you can [create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to propose changes you've made to a fork of the upstream repository.
+* **Regular contributors**: depending of contribution and the expected release, the PR can be done to a release branch or a feature branch.
+Feature branches are created on demand.

 :heavy_exclamation_mark: **Don't forget to check our contribution guidelines before submitting your pull request:**